stuartscott/scottlab.github.io/_pages/1_people.md

 **Manishkumar PATEL, MS**

 Manishkumar Patel was a graduate student at the University of New Haven, CT, who did his MS thesis research project with Dr. Scott in 2009 entitled: ‘Warfarin Pharmacogenetics: Copy-Number Variation and Novel _CYP2C9_ Alleles in a Multi-ethnic Population.’
-Following successful completion of his Master’s of Science (MS) degree, he joined Mount Sinai as a Research Associate in a laboratory within the Department of Hematology & Medical Oncology.
+Following successful completion of his MS degree, he joined Mount Sinai as a Research Associate in a laboratory within the Department of Hematology & Medical Oncology.